 Recent adopters often make one of two mistakes when training a rescue dog: either moving too quickly and expecting perfection, or not providing enough structure while their dog is learning new habits.
 Finding a middle ground is the key to success.

 Do your best to avoid the following common mistakes when you bring your rescue dog home:

 - Introducing children immediately without educating them on how to behave around your new dog

-- Giving the dog free reign of the house and yard before starting training
+- Giving the dog free rein of the house and yard before starting training

-- Not stopping problem behaviors because of sensitivity to a dog’s history of neglect or abuse
+- Not addressing problem behaviors because of sensitivity to a dog’s history of neglect or abuse

 - Trying to do too much from the beginning without giving your dog time to adjust